Hkattelu/Synapse/docs/electron/outline.md

 - Renderer
   - The existing Vite/React app.
 No Node integration; it can only access native capabilities via `window.SynapseFS`.

-Security model (initial)
+Security model

-- `contextIsolation: true` (enabled)
+- `contextIsolation: true` and `nodeIntegration: false`.
-- `nodeIntegration: false` (disabled)
-- `sandbox: true` (enabled) — renderer runs in a sandboxed environment; only the preload bridge is privileged.
+- `sandbox: true` for renderer processes.
-- Preload is the only bridge; keep it minimal and namespaced: `window.SynapseFS` (the object is frozen at runtime and typed as readonly).
+- Preload is the only bridge; keep it minimal and namespaced: `window.SynapseFS`.
 - IPC channel allow-list: restrict to the channels enumerated below.
 - Do not use the deprecated `remote` module.
-- External links open in the system browser; in-window navigations to `http(s)` are blocked via `will-navigate` to protect the preload surface.
+- External content handling:
+  - `setWindowOpenHandler` denies new windows and opens `http/https` links in the system browser.
+  - `will-navigate` blocks in-window navigations to `http/https` and opens them externally.
+This prevents untrusted pages from gaining access to the preload API within the current window.
-- Content Security Policy (CSP): keep current web CSP; tighten in packaging pass if needed.
+- Content Security Policy (CSP): keep current web CSP; tighten in a packaging pass if needed.

 Renderer-facing API surface (preload)